 Yes, Brazilian courts will recognise that sale as effective against the seller and other third parties, notwithstanding the compliance with the foreign law.
 The obligor's domicile is not relevant for the analysis.
-Regarding effectiveness against third parties please refer to question 3.2 above.
+Regarding effectiveness against third parties, please refer to question 3.2 above.

-3.4 Example 3: If (a) the seller is located in Brazil but the obligor is located in another country, (b) the receivable is governed by the law of the obligor's country, (c) the seller sells the receivable to a purchaser located in a third country, (d) the seller and the purchaser choose the law of the obligor's country to govern the receivables purchase agreement, and (e) the sale complies with the requirements of the obligor's country, will a court in Brazil recognise that sale as being effective against the seller and other third parties (such as creditors or insolvency administrators of the seller) without the need to comply with Brazil's own sale requirements?
+the obligor is located in another country, (b) the receivable is governed by the law of the obligor's country, (c) the seller sells the receivable to a purchaser located in a third country, (d) the seller and the purchaser choose the law of the obligor's country to govern the receivables purchase agreement, and (e) the sale complies with the requirements of the obligor's country, will a court in Brazil recognise that sale as being effective against the seller and other third parties (such as creditors or insolvency administrators of the seller) without the need to comply with Brazil's own sale requirements?